Kingdom of Afghanistan: Geography

-The Kingdom of Afghanistan bordered Iran on the west, the Soviet Union in the north, China on the east, and Pakistan and India on the south.
+The Kingdom of Afghanistan bordered Iran on the west, the Soviet Union in the north, China on the east, and Pakistan] on the south.
 The mountainous and mostly dry country was 251,830 sqmi.
-The strange shape and borders of the country, most notably the Wakhan Corridor, were a result of its former role as a buffer state between Russia and the United Kingdom.
+The strange shape and borders of the country, most notably the Wakhan Corridor, were a result of its former role as a buffer state between the Soviet Union and the British India.
 Snow was common in most areas during winter and rainfall was small.

 Demographics

 The country was made up of various ethnic groups such as the Pashtuns, Hazaras, and many others.

 The majority of Afghans were Muslim, approximate 94% of the population.
 Around 90% of the Muslim population were Sunni, the rest were Shia.
 Majority of non-Muslims were Sikhs and Hindus.

 Dari and Pashto were the official languages, and many Afghans were bilingual.

 Economy

 Like the past and present-day Afghanistan, the economy relied greatly on agriculture and mining.

 The United States and the Soviet Union both invested in neutral Afghanistan's economy to try to gain influence during the Cold War.
 This included the Four Point Program in 1951, when Afghanistan and the United States signed an agreement in Kabul to help assist the economic development in the economy, and the construction of a 100 km pipeline from Termez to Mazar-i-Sharif that was built by Soviet technicians and began in 1954.
 Afghanistan received $18,500,000 from the Export–Import Bank of the United States to help them purchase U.S. material, equipment, and services for the Helmand River valley developmental project.

 In August 1961, Pakistan closed the border with Afghanistan, due to Prime Minister Daoud Khan's strong stance on Pashtunistan, but it re-opened the following May after Khan's resignation.

 The country had deposits of talc, mica, silver, lead, beryl, chromite, copper, lapis lazuli, and iron ore.